rmykolas/goodhands-netlify-cms/index.md

 ---
 title: 'GOOD HANDS | Creative Agency | Music Artists, Startups, Brands'
-description: >-
-  GOOD HANDS is a creative agency offering branding, web design, and film production to emerging music artists, startups, and companies.
+description: 'GOOD HANDS is a creative agency '
 heading: >-
   We are the creative powerhouse behind emerging artists, startups, and companies.